spavency-droid/financial-research-ai-agent/README.md

 # financial-research-ai-agent
 ## Overview
-An intelligent financial research agent built using LangGraph for orchestration and Streamlit for visualization.
-The system dynamically selects tools, performs technical analysis, and generates structured financial insights.
+An AI-powered Financial Research Agent built using LangGraph for intelligent orchestration and Streamlit for interactive visualization.

+The system dynamically selects tools, performs both technical and fundamental analysis, tracks portfolio performance, and generates structured financial insights through an interactive web dashboard.

 ## Tech Stack
 - Python